greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/about_ha.html.md

 Two standard mirroring configurations are available when you initialize or expand a Greenplum system.
 The default configuration, called *group mirroring*, places all the mirrors for a host's primary segments on one other host in the cluster.
 The other standard configuration, *spread mirroring*, can be selected with a command-line option.
 Spread mirroring spreads each host's mirrors over the remaining hosts and requires that there are more hosts in the cluster than primary segments per host.

-[Figure 1](#iw157574) shows how table data is distributed across segments when spread mirroring is configured.
+This figure shows how table data is distributed across segments when spread mirroring is configured.

 ![Spread Mirroring in Greenplum Database](../graphics/spread-mirroring.png "Spread Mirroring in Greenplum Database")